KCL-Planning/ROSPlan/_tutorials/tutorial_03.md

 	</node>
 ```

 The third node is the **Plan Dispatch**.
-This node implements a plan execution algorithm.
+This node implements a plan execution algorithm and takes 4 parameters:

 1. `knowledge_base` specifies which Knolwedge Base node stores the domain and state to be used with the plan.
 2. `plan_topic` specifies the input topic on which the plan will be published as a set of action messages.